smrhoades/cspb3202/README.md

-Thie repo contains the following projects:
+This repo contains the following projects:

 1. Hw5 (Kaggle Competition)